 Best small SUVs

-If you want the advantages of an SUV with the running costs of a family hatchback, our top 10 run-down explains which small SUV to pick.
+If you want the advantages of an SUV with the running costs of a family hatchback, our top 10 run-down explains which are the best small SUVs to pick.

 SUVs saw a massive explosion in popularity in the mid-2000s; they're now a go-to choice for a vast swathe of car buyers.
 Cars such as the Nissan Qashqai and Ford Kuga became big sellers as a result.
 This success has also seen the introduction of many smaller, more fuel-efficient models in recent years, with manufacturers realising that buyers with smaller budgets and smaller parking spaces still want cars with SUV style.
 The Nissan Juke arguably kicked it off, but nearly all brands offer their own version now.